Office of Environmental Health Hazard Assessment

-Impervious Surface Analysis: Facts Sheet
+Impervious Surface Analysis

 Background on Impervious Surface Analysis

 Impervious surfaces (IS) are areas of the land hardened by such structures as houses, patios, driveways, and transportation infrastructure.
 The percentage of the landscape that is covered by IS increases as urbanization expands outward from the center of towns and cities.
 Increased imperviousness alters the hydrology within a watershed, with significant consequences on water quality and aquatic and riparian habitat.
-Effects that have been associated with increases in impervious area include the following1:
+Effects that have been associated with increases in impervious area include the following:

 • Changes in stream flows.
 Greater stormwater volumes traveling over the surface and being delivered too rapidly to streams leads to increased stream flashiness and a reduction in summer base flows, sometimes causing perennial streams to become intermittent or to dry up completely.
 As a result, urbanized watersheds are prone to more frequent and bigger floods.